KayFrimp/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. 11-print_to_98.c is a function that prints all natural numbers from n to 98, followed by a new line.

 12. 100-times_table.c function prints the n times table, starting with 0.

+13. 101-natural.c is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded).